 Figure 2.
-Several patient parameters differ significantly between hepatitis A and E groups.
-Laboratory reference ranges have been marked by horizontal red lines where available.
+Several patient parameters differed significantly between hepatitis A and E groups.
+Laboratory reference ranges have been marked by horizontal red lines.
 Means are marked by diamonds.
+P-values from univariate Mann-Whitney tests

-Table 2 summarizes chronic conditions significantly associated with hepatitis E compared to hepatitis A: chronic liver disease, chronic kidney disease, neurologic disease, diabetes mellitus (adjusted for age and gender).
+Table 2 summarizes chronic conditions significantly associated with hepatitis E compared to hepatitis A: chronic liver disease, chronic kidney disease, neurologic disease, diabetes mellitus (univariate and adjusted for age & gender and other comorbidities).

-Significantly more hepatitis E patients needed additional treatment (ribavirin) than hepatitis A patients (plasma) with OR=6.8 (OR=4.9 adjusted for age and gender) (Table 2).
+Significantly more hepatitis E patients needed additional treatment (ribavirin) than hepatitis A patients (plasma) with OR=6.8 (OR=4.9 adjusted for age & gender) (Table 2).
 All hepatitis E patients who received ribavirin had favorable evolution and were either discharged at home or to another department for specialized treatment of their comorbidities (Table 3).

 The three deceased patients (6.25% of all hepatitis E patients and 23.1% of hepatitis E patients with preexisting liver disease) had hepatitis E infection superimposed on end-stage alcoholic liver disease.
 Two of them died because of bleeding from esophageal varices.
-The third patient with chronic hepatitis B infection and endocarditis with Streptococcus tholarensis died because of cerebral hemorrhage, septic cerebral embolism and multiple systemic organ failure (Table 4).
+The third patient, with chronic hepatitis B infection and Streptococcus tholarensis endocarditis, died because of cerebral hemorrhage, septic cerebral embolism and multiple systemic organ failure (Table 4).

 Table 2.
 Preexisting conditions and severity factors for hepatitis E and A patients.